matthewyang204/WaterOS/README.md

 No hardware build available yet.

 Requirements:
-Water Cleanup Bot Build #1 or later
+Water Cleanup Bot Build #1 or later,
-Arduino IDE 2.0 or later
+Arduino IDE 2.0 or later,
 Windows 10 64-bit or later OR macOS 10.14 (Mojave) or later

 To install: